 - Non-compliance will be assessed on a case by case basis and all reported circumstances will be considered during the process.

-- Individuals who are de-registered will be required to obtain 20 CECs during the two (2) year term prior to their re-entry date.
+- Individuals who are suspended or de-registered will be required to present their current First Aid and CPR qualifications and demonstrate 20 CECs during the two (2) year term prior to their renewal of registration.

 Registrants who are sanctioned as a result of the audit process may appeal the decision in accordance with the following terms: